integreat-io/integreat/README.md

 signal that the entire job should fail if the condition fails.
 If `break` is not set, the step will just be skipped and the job flow continues.

-> [!NOTE]
-> By setting the feature flag `breakByDefault` to `true` (on the `flags` object
-> in the defintions given to `Integreat.create()`), `break` will be `true` by
-> default, and you must set it to `false` to make the flow continue.
-This will
-> be the default behavior in the next major version of Integreat, so it's a good
-> idea to set the flag to `true` already now.

 Note that a step has a default pre-condition, that will make it fail and stop the flow if the previous step failed.
 By specifying your own `preconditions`, you override this, and only your conditions will be used.
-But when you set `breakByDefault` to `true` (see note above), this default condition will be set in the `postconditions` instead, so that you may override it there.
+This is not always what you want, as setting preconditions does not necessarily mean that you want to disregard errors from the previous step.
+By setting the `failOnErrorInPostconditions` flag to `true` (on the `flags` object in the defintions given to `Integreat.create()`), this default condition will be set in the `postconditions` instead, so that you may override it there.
 This way, you may set pre-conditions on a step, whithout overriding the fail-on-error behavior of the step before.

 `postconditions` is also an array of condition objects, but this is used to